UMAprotocol/docs/docs/developers/bot-param.md

 ## Disputer bots

-The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
+The dispute bot monitors all liquidations occurring within a given ExpiringMultiParty contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
 A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

 ### Minimum viable disputer config: